Security Studies (SCST)

 SCST 5338.
 Security and Management.
 3 Hours.

-Focus is on managing the security organization and its human resources; discussion and on results-oriented security management, the basic foundations of security, the importance of technology, and specialized security applications will be addressed.
+Students focus on managing the security organization and its human resources.
+Discussion and on results-oriented security management, the basic foundations of security, the importance of technology, and specialized security applications are addressed.

 Prerequisite: Three hours of graduate-level Security Studies.

 SCST 5339.
 Foundations of Homeland Secur..
 3 Hours.